 When we peep through a keyhole, we are aware that we should not; everything we see is private and therefore more titillating.
 Peep Show; the words themselves conjure images of seedy back rooms where sexual contact is limited to a one-way viewing.

-Peep Show boxes date back as far as 500 years ago, designed by artists and scientists to portray all manner of subject.
+Peep Show boxes date back as far as 500 years ago, designed by artists and scientists to portray all manner of subjects.
 In the 18th and 19th Centuries peep show viewing was a popular and innocent form of street entertainment, developing into toy theaters.
 Using lenses and mirrors, an interior world could be created by peering into the mysterious box.
 The term Peep Show ultimately came be to most closely associated with viewing pornographic films and live sex shows.

 The boxes themselves are custom designed and hand-crafted by a master cabinet maker.
 They are modeled on elegant peep show boxes circa 1820 and available in both Cherry and Walnut.
 Each box has unique Victorian style hardware and storage space for ten prints.
-The prints can be easily removed from the “view window” and replaced with one of the stored prints.
-New images will be available to add to the Peep Show series in the coming year.

 Custom made peep show box with 10 wood engravings, printed on Japanese hand made paper.

 Fifteen boxes were created as a limited edition